Derivative in calculus: Definition, Rules, and how to calculate it by using the chain rule?

 = x (9x + 8) + cos(x)

 You can also get the step-by-step solution to differential calculus problems to avoid lengthy calculations by using a derivative calculator.
-Follow the below steps to use this calculator.
+Follow the steps below to use this calculator.

 Step 1: Input the function.